heyjustkatie/heyjustkatie/posts/nyu-website-redesign/nyu-website-redesign.md

 ## Developing a communication strategy

-The primary goal when developing our strategy was to effectively communicate so that all audiences felt aware and prepared to navigate the updated NYU.&nbsp;edu.
+The primary goal when developing our strategy was to effectively communicate so that all audiences felt aware and prepared to navigate the updated NYU.edu.
 There were two defined audience segments, each with specific goals:

 ### Site viewer goals